 Pipe Dream: I, WI3-4, mixed - 180 feet

 The Pipe Dream Area is also known as Kitty Litter Wall.
 This is the first major ice route located near the mouth of the canyon.
 It is near the junction with UT 52 and US 189 on the north side of the road.
-There is a service road where you can park and then hike to the base of the route.
-It was named after the huge pipe which the route forms underneath.
+There is a service road where you can park and hike to the base of the route.
+It was named after the pipe which the route forms underneath.
 Pipe Dream is one of the first routes to dry out because it faces the sun.

 Fudgepacker: I, WI5 - 90 feet